Inslee says more restrictions could be needed beyond the May 4 stay-home to battle coronavirus

 Inslee’s stay-home order has shuttered many activities and businesses — except some deemed essential, like grocery stores — and forced Washington’s economy to nearly halt.
 The order is set to expire May 5.

-The move is considered necessary to avoid Washington’s health care facilities from being swamped by the outbreak and prevent potentially thousands of state residents from dying.
-As of Friday 475 people have died in Washington from COVID-19, the illness caused by the virus, and there have been 9,887 cases, according to the state Department of Health.
+The move is considered necessary to keep Washington’s health care facilities from being swamped by the outbreak and prevent potentially thousands of state residents from dying.
+As of Friday, 475 people have died in Washington from COVID-19, the illness caused by the virus, and there have been 9,887 cases, according to the state Department of Health.

-Friday’s remarks came as public officials braced for a weekend of beautiful weather that could entice Washingtonians to congregate in parks, on beaches or at trailheads, potentially spreading the virus.
+Inslee’s remarks came as officials braced for a weekend of beautiful weather that could entice Washingtonians to congregate in parks, on beaches or at trailheads, potentially spreading the virus.

 Inslee argued that social distancing is still necessary to halt the spread of the virus, especially as people are tempted to gather together outside.